-1. Explain How Any Random Day At Your Previous Job Looked Like?
+1. Explain What Any Random Day At Your Previous Job Looked Like.

-Tip #2: Try delivering and relating back to times when you showed your specific office management skills
+Tip 2: Try relating back to times when you showed your specific office management skills

-Answer: In my previous jobs, I performed most of the roles assigned to me as an Office Manager.
-I used to assign and supervise admin tasks, monitor support, and maintain staff performance, organize and collect information and data, and allocate resources.
+Answer: In my previous jobs, I performed most of the roles assigned to me as an office manager.
+I assigned and supervised admin tasks, monitored support, maintained staff performance, organized and collected information and data, and allocated resources.
 I managed these tasks and carried them out in a professional manner.

 2. What Is Your Weakness For This Role?